13o-bbr-bbq/Broken_LLM_Integration_App/README.md

 ## Overview
 Utilizing LLM integration middleware like Flowise and LangChain facilitates the development of "LLM applications" that seamlessly integrate web applications, LLMs, and DBMSs.
 Consequently, there has been a noticeable increase in the number of LLM applications.
 Nevertheless, these applications present distinct attack surfaces compared to traditional web applications.
 As highlighted in the [OWASP Top 10 for LLM Applications](https://owasp.org/www-project-top-10-for-large-language-model-applications/), LLM applications are susceptible to a broad array of novel attack surfaces.

-Consequently, should a Large Language Model (LLM) application be developed without incorporating cybersecurity considerations, it becomes vulnerable to attacks.
+Consequently, should a LLM application be developed without incorporating cybersecurity considerations, it becomes vulnerable to attacks.
 Therefore, it is imperative for developers of LLM applications not only to address traditional security concerns but also to implement security measures specific to LLM applications in order to prevent or mitigate potential damages resulting from such attacks.

 We have developed a LLM application named "Broken Chatbot," designed to facilitate LLM application developers' comprehension of vulnerabilities unique to such applications, alongside their respective countermeasures.
 "Broken Chatbot" embodies specific vulnerabilities inherent to LLM applications, including Prompt Injection, Prompt Leaking, P2SQL Injection and LLM4Shell.
 This platform allows developers to directly encounter these security issues, thereby enhancing their understanding of effective defensive strategies.